adamyen/calorieapp_frontend/README.md

 Download and Install node using the below link: https://nodejs.org/en/download/

-Open Visual studio code./
+Open Visual studio code.\
 Install nodemon and React using the below commands in terminal:
 ### npm install nodemon
 ### npm install react

 In the terminal clone the frontend project using following commands:
 ### git clone https://github.com/shantanu109/calorieapp_frontend.git
-Open new console and clone the backend part:\\
+Open new console and clone the backend part:\
 ### git clone https://github.com/shantanu109/calorieApp_server.git

 Then enter below command for both the terminals to start the app: